sundeepk1/SCLAP/README.md

 ./Batch_SCALP [input_mult_protein_file]
 ex: ./Batch_SCLAP Mult_input

 Note: The input sequence file may contain multiple protein sequences in FASTA format.
 For batch submission RAW format is not accepted.
-The output for the batch submission will be stored as file named with first 11 characters of the correspondig FASTA header.
+The output for the batch submission will be stored as file named with first 11 characters of the corresponding FASTA header.

 #Important Note: